bretth/woven/docs/conventions.rst

 Project Deployment Layout
 -------------------------

-Root folder for our installation is the domain '~/example.com/' Within the root folder are the following::
+Within the root folder are the following::
    ~/.package_cache (Pip will cache release packages here) ~/.staging (all rsynced files are staged here before copying to final destination for network efficiency)